-Our Mission Central Power Electric Cooperative, Inc. exists to assist its member systems to become the electric suppliers of choice.
-To accomplish our mission, we will: - Serve as a leading and unifying force among our membership - Provide a reliable, economical and efficient electric supply - Perform those functions that can most efficiently be provided as a united effort In accomplishing its mission, Central Power will adhere to the ideals of consumer ownership and cooperative principles, where the member-consumer is placed first in determining policies, procedures and practices.
+OUR MISSION Central Power Electric Cooperative, Inc. exists to assist its member-systems.
+To carry out our mission, we will: - Provide safe, reliable, and economical electric power supply - Serve as a unifying force among our membership - Perform those functions that can most efficiently be provided as a united effort as requested by our member-systems In carrying out its mission, Central Power will adhere to the ideals of consumer ownership and cooperative principles, where the member-consumer and our employees are placed first in determining policies, procedures and practices.